8 Foods You Should Avoid if You Have Hypertension

 In addition, once diagnosed, the consumption of certain foods should be limited.
 Eating certain foods can cause more complications to this serious cardiovascular disorder.

-Now we want to share in detail the 8 foods you should avoid, and then replace with healthier options.
+Now we want to share in detail the 8 foods you should avoid if you have hypertension, and then replace with healthier options.

 Bread and other baked goods contain high levels of sodium and saturated fat, which once absorbed, increase arterial blood pressure.